 My first pair of riding boots were Ariat, and they’re also the brand that I have the most of (I have wayyy to many riding boots though).

 Ariat Western Riding Boots:

 Yes exactly – the kind that everyone talks about but hates doing.

-If you get synthetic, you can usually just use water and some mild soap.
+If you get synthetic, you can usually just use water and some mild soap to clean them.
 You can also throw them in the wash.